 Finally… I have no relationship with Sawtooth, LP, or any other manufacturer and make no money promoting drums.

 Can’t afford a box drum at the moment?
-No problem, I can show you how to use certain cardboard boxes, or even an old scrap piece of wood propped against a chair or stool to start.
-Or even show you how to begin drumming with just your hands and feet on a wide variety of everyday objects.
+No problem, I can show you how to use cardboard boxes, an old scrap piece of wood, or a wide variety of everyday objects.

 When I started lessons as a yute, I began with sticks on a practice pad, and it was years before I got my first drum.
 In fact my family initially took me to drum lessons because for months before that I was using wooden spoons on upside down pots and pans and an old stovetop potato baker to the Elvis Presley song Jail House Rock and The Supremes song You Can’t Hurry Love, those two songs over and over as a 5 year old kid.
 Yeah… I was mental even as a 5 year old.

 Nothing can stop a drummer from drumming.
 Let me help you get started.